prebid/prebid.github.io/prebid-server/features/pg/pbs-pg-plan.md

 Here's how it works:

 1. When an auction request comes in, check to see if the account has any active PG line items.
 If it doesn't, process the request normally.
-2. Enhance the request with geographic, device, user, and frequency capping information
+2. If it is an account with active PG line items, enhance the request with geographic, device, user, and frequency capping information
 3. Find out which PG line items have targets that match the current request
 4. Loop through the matching line items
     1. Increment the "targetMatched" metric.